Economics

 Low Friction

 Minimizing the cost of using Beans and barriers to the Farm maximizes utility for users and appeal to creditors.
-The Depot realizes the full benefits of composability on Ethereum.
+The Depot realizes the full benefits of composability on Arbitrum.

 The FIFO Pod Harvest schedule allows smaller Sowers to participate in peg maintenance and decreases the benefit of large scale price manipulation.
 The combination of non-expiry, the FIFO Harvest schedule, transferability and a liquid secondary market enables Sowers to Sow Beans as efficiently as possible.